top of page

 What Causes RMC?

 The exact reason why RMC develops is not fully understood.
-A large number of RMC patients will have a blood disorder that can make their red blood cells sickle.
-Other than the presence of sickle hemoglobinopathy, there are no other known family predispositions or risk factors in the environment that can explain why only certain individuals will develop RMC.
+A large percentage of RMC patients have a prior blood disorder that can make their red blood cells sickle.
+Other than the presence of a sickle hemoglobinopathy, there are no other known family predispositions or risk factors in the environment that can explain why only certain individuals develop RMC.
 There is currently no evidence to suggest that family members of a patient with RMC are at increased risk for developing RMC themselves.
 Although individuals with sickle hemoglobinopathies should take early signs and symptoms of possible RMC very seriously, there are currently no known effective strategies to prevent or screen for RMC in individuals without symptoms.

 • Notably, all RMC tumors lack a protein called INI1, also known as SMARCB1, hSNF5, or BAF47.
 This protein is also often lost in other rare cancers such as malignant rhabdoid tumors (MRT), atypical teratoid rhabdoid tumors (ATRT), and epithelioid sarcomas.
 INI1 is a “tumor suppressor” that normally protects cells from becoming cancerous.

 • The red blood cells of individuals with sickle cell diseases have changed into a sickle shape throughout the body and this can produce multiple health problems and symptoms unrelated to RMC.
-It is thought this sickling process can sometimes damage the INI1 gene in cells within the renal medulla thus resulting in RMC.
+It is thought that this sickling process can sometimes damage the INI1 gene in cells within the renal medulla thus resulting in RMC.
 In rare cases, INI1 may be lost in the cells of the renal medulla in individuals without any sickle hemoglobinopathies, thus resulting in a subtype of RMC provisionally called “renal cell carcinoma, unclassified with medullary phenotype” (RCCU-MP).

 bottom of page